reflectoring/reflectoring.github.io/_posts/2020-06-04-spring-boot-hazelcast.md

 and we want to do it without downtime.
 If we start a rolling update of our application instances, it works fine for the application, but the cache still can have entries of the previous version of the objects.

-**Hazelcast will not be able to deserialize the old version of the objects**, which leads to unnecessary cache misses.
+**Hazelcast will not be able to deserialize the old version of the objects** and throw an exception.
 It means we should create a serializer, that supports versioning of cache entries and that is able to serialize and deserialize java objects of different versions at the same time.